devops329/devops/instruction/grafanaK6/grafanaK6.md

 ### Options

 The `vus` refers to the number of virtual users that will be using the test application concurrently.
 The `duration` is the amount of time the test will run for.
 The `cloud` object contains the project ID and the name of the test.
+Tests with the same name will be grouped together in Grafana Cloud.
 You can configure the options object to suit your needs.
 For example, instead of setting values for the `vus` and `duration` that remain constant over the whole test, you could add stages to the testing to simulate different users at different times:

 ```javascript
 export const options = {